vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 Ubuntu binary packages that prevent an auto-sync, or when a sync needs to be done on a package in `experimental` rather than `unstable`; sometimes, simply because an Ubuntu developer has gotten impatient waiting for an auto-sync).

-It is sufficient to verify that the package in question is a sync from Debian based on the Launchpad queue page; no further NEW review is required.
+Before Feature Freeze, it is sufficient to verify that the package in question is a sync from Debian based on the Launchpad queue page; no further NEW review is required.
+During Feature Freeze, it's a good idea to check whether the new package would trigger a transition, in which case this should have been discussed with the release team.

 ## New packages targeted at stable releases